josephHelfenbein/RecapGrid/README.md

   <p align="center">
 (Work in Progress)

-RecapGrid is an AI‑powered video summarization toolkit that transforms any MP4 into a ready‑to‑share highlight reel.
-It automatically detects key moments, extracts timestamped clips, generates synchronized AI narration with background music, and stitches everything together—delivering concise, engaging summaries with a single API call.
+RecapGrid is an AI‑powered video summarization tool that transforms any MP4 into a ready‑to‑share highlight reel.
+It automatically detects key moments, extracts timestamped clips, generates synchronized AI narration with background music, and stitches everything together, delivering concise, engaging summaries with a single press.
 <br />
 <br />
 <a href="https://www.recapgrid.com">Visit</a>